ciprian19grosu/TestCases/README.md

 verify product's picture on CART PAGE

 **PRECONDITIONS:**
-1.random products are added to the CART
+   1. random products are added to the CART
-2.CART PAGE is open
+   2. CART PAGE is open

 **STEPS:**
 the user clicks on the product's picture